 Establish and maintain current license(s) as required to conduct the business of title insurance and settlement services.

-Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls related to maintaining current licenses as required to conduct the business of title insurance and settlement services in the State of Wisconsin.
+Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls related to maintaining current licenses as required to conduct the business of title insurance and settlement services in the State of Wisconsin and Minnesota.

 1.01 REQUIRED LICENSES AND REGISTRATIONS